WhiteflagProtocol/whiteflag-api/README.md

 encoded message to `/message/decode` returns a decoded message, but does not store or alter anything in the state.

-A general overview of the endpoints (see the API definition for all details):
+A general overview of the endpoints since version 1.2.0 (see the API definition for all details):

 ### Collections